ReactiveHTML/rimmel/README.md

 ```

 ## No Virtual DOM
-The concept of Virtual DOM originates from the assumption that the DOM is slow, which might be the case for some frameworks that make large numbers of unnecessary updates or re-renders, in which case it may become less expensive to run those computations outside of the DOM.
+The concept of Virtual DOM originates from the assumption that the DOM is slow, which might appear to be the case for some frameworks or UI libraries that make large numbers of redundant updates or "re-renders".
+For those, it may be less expensive to just run those computations outside of the DOM.

-Since Rimmel never makes any unnecessary DOM update and the concept of a component re-rendering doesn't exist by itself, the whole idea of a Virtual DOM is simply not needed.
+Since Rimmel never causes any unnecessary DOM update and the concept of a component "re-rendering" doesn't even exist, the whole idea of a Virtual DOM is disregarded.

 Rimmel uses Sinks, which are memory and/or performance-optimised direct DOM manipulation functions, attached to the Promises or Observable streams you provide.
 When there is new data, it gets sinked to the DOM.
 You are in control of when or how often you emit data, so you can also throttle/sample/debounce, use any schedulers as you see fit for your needs.
 RxJS provides all that, so if you know RxJS, you're ready to make the most of Rimmel.

-## No Component Re-rendering
-Several UI libraries and frameworks around have a concept of component re-rendering, which implies running the whole component's function again in order to check its output and diff it against the Virtual DOM.
-Since Rimmel makes use of true reactive streams for state management, everything becomes dramatically simpler.

-There is only one time a component is "rendered" and that is when it first lands on the page.
-After that, only "updates" happen.

 ## Conditional Rendering
 If you need to render something based on a condition, plain-old standard JS can help you.
-No need for further abstractions:
+No further abstractions or custom DSLs used:

 ```javascript
 document.body.innerHTML = rml`